chocolatey/docs/input/en-us/licensed-extension/setup.md

 ### How Do I Install The Trial Edition?

-If you've received a trial license, you will also receive a link to download a recent version of the `chocolatey.extension` package. ***You will not be able to install or upgrade the licensed edition through regular means.
-Chocolatey may add the licensed source, but your license will not be recognized on the server.***
+If you've received a trial license, you will also receive a link to download a recent version of the `chocolatey.extension` package. **You will not be able to install or upgrade the licensed edition through regular means.
+Chocolatey may add the licensed source, but your license will not be recognized on the server.**

-> :memo: **NOTE:** Prior to install, see if there are any parameters (like turning off context menus) that you may want to set.
+> :memo: **NOTE** Prior to install, see if there are any parameters (like turning off context menus) that you may want to set.
 See [install options](#install-options).

 > :warning: **WARNING**
 >
-> Order is ***VERY*** important here.
+> Order is **VERY** important here.
 You need license file placed, then `chocolatey.extension`, then any other licensed components.
 Expect issues if you don't follow this order exactly.

  1. Install a recent version of Chocolatey (0.10.8+) - `choco upgrade chocolatey` (due to a tight integration, `chocolatey.extension` may need a newer version than what is listed here).
  1. You received a license file in email. **That email also contains links to download licensed nupkgs.** If you received the license file from another party but not the email, please ask them to forward it over to you as you will need it.